Shangrao

 Shangrao (上饶 (上饒, Shàngráo)) is a medium-sized prefecture-level city located in the northeast of Jiangxi province, People's Republic of China.
 The city borders the province of Anhui to the north, the province of Zhejiang to the east, and the province of Fujian to the south.
 Also, the city's western reaches extend into Poyang Lake.
 Shangrao had a population of 6,491,088 as of 2020 census whom 1,293,399 lived in the built up (or metro) area made of Xinzhou and Guangxin districts, Guangfeng District not being conurbated yet.
 Shangrao itself is at the very western edge of the Wu-speaking areas, while most of its associated counties speak Gan.

 Subdivisions

-Shangrao administers three districts, one county-level city, and eight counties.
+Shangrao is located in the northeast of Jiangxi Province, between 27º48'-29º42' north latitude and 116º13'-118º29' east longitude, and is an inland area.
+The total area is 22,791 square kilometers, accounting for 13.68% of the total area of the province.Shangrao administers three districts, one county-level city, and eight counties.
 The information here presented uses data from 2010 national census.